Nexfinity/CakeyBot-Wiki/home.md

 > It is not recommended to freely give out Administrator permission.
 It would just make setting up the bot simpler.
 Cakey Bot has many built-in safeguards to prevent the bot from being abused by users if the bot has Administrator so it is safe to grant, just not a recommended practice to do so.
 {.is-warning}

-# Slash Commands

-Cakey Bot makes use of Discord's slash command system.
-Slash commands will prompt you for arguments/parameters if they are required and some will send "ephemerally", meaning that the results are only shown to you.
-This means that you can use some slash commands without spamming the chat for everyone else!
-You can find a full list of our available commands on our [website here](https://cakey.bot/commands.html).

 # Per-Server Settings (Web Dashboard)